 Upending long-held beliefs, a national trades group released a report this week finding that construction accidents are more common at the noon hour than any other time of day.

-That was just one example of how certain pieces of conventional wisdom was turned on its head Tuesday by the Associated General Contractor of America’s “Preventing Fatalities in the Construction Industry” report.
+That was just one example of how certain pieces of conventional wisdom were turned on their head Tuesday by the Associated General Contractor of America’s “Preventing Fatalities in the Construction Industry” report.
 Other findings suggested that small companies are the most likely to have deaths on work sites and that — contrary to widely held perceptions — Hispanic workers are not more likely to die on the job than workers of other ethnicities.

 The report, based on research conducted by the Myers-Lawson School of Construction at Virginia Tech, noted that previous research had suggested work site deaths were most likely to occur between 9 a.m. and 1 p.m. on any given day.
 Drawing on data gathered by the federal Bureau of Labor Statistics, the study instead found that the most dangerous hours at construction sites are those between 10 a.m. and 3 p.m.
 Worst of all was the noon hour.